Vinted Bargains: Is It Worth It?

 I’ve used Vinted for a number of years now and I have picked up so many genuine bargains that I have lost count.
 It’s quite fun to make an offer for something too if you think the seller is being a little bit ambitious with the price, and it feels good to get money off.

-I once paid £29 for a beautiful Karren Millen dress that had been over £130 when it went on sale a year earlier, so I paid around 20% of the original shop price and no one at the event had any idea it was second hand (it was an awards evening for work).
+I once paid £29 for a beautiful Karren Millen dress that had been over £130 when it went on sale a year earlier, so I paid around 20% of the original shop price.
+I wore it to an awards evening for work, and no one at the event had any idea it was second hand.
+Why would they?
+It was in fantastic condition.

 Selling on Vinted